Hair loss vs. Hair shedding

 Lack of Protein

-As hair strands consist of proteins—which is an essential nutrient for overall health regulation.
+As hair strands consist of proteins—which is an essential nutrients for overall health regulation.
 Poor intake of proteins may give you problems like weight loss, hair loss and fatigue.

 Monitor whether you take the right amount of protein your body requires.
 You can simply calculate how much protein you need for a day using a fitness app like Healthify Me.